F5Networks/f5-ci-docs/docs/kubernetes/index.rst

 |                     |   `Kubernetes Service`_ to proxy                      |
 +---------------------+-------------------------------------------------------+

 The frontend property defines how to expose a Service on the BIG-IP.
-You can use either the Standard or iApp `configuration parameters <tbd>`_ in this section.
+You can define the frontend using the standard `k8s-bigip-ctlr virtualServer parameters </products/connectors/k8s-bigip-ctlr/index.html#virtualserver>`_ or the `k8s-bigip-ctlr iApp parameters </products/connectors/k8s-bigip-ctlr/index.html#iapps>`_.

-The frontend iApp configuration parameters include the customizable ``iappVariables`` parameter.
-This parameter corresponds to the user-populated fields in the iApp template you want to launch.
+The frontend iApp configuration parameters include a set of customizable ``iappVariables`` parameters.
+These parameters must be custom-defined to correspond to fields in the iApp template you want to launch.
+In addition, you'll need to define the `iApp Pool Member Table </products/connectors/k8s-bigip-ctlr/index.html#iapp-pool-member-table>`_ that the iApp creates on the BIG-IP.

 The backend property identifies the `Kubernetes Service`_ that makes up the server pool.
 You can also define health monitors for the virtual server and pool(s) in this section.